Punk Security DevSecOps birthday CTF

 1800 | sha512crypt $6$, SHA512 (Unix) | Operating System

-So we found that the mode is 1800
+So we found that the mode is 1800.
+Let’s try to crack it with hashcat.

 1